 What Is and Isn't Covered by Insurance?

-So Are Premium IOLs Worth It?
+An Investment in Your Quality of Life Are Premium IOLs Worth It?

 - Do I need bifocals to perform simple daily activities?